spottsmorpheus/MorpheusWinAgentTools/README.md

 ### Get-StompActionAck

-Requires Agent in Debug or Info mode
+**NOTE**  Requires the Morpheus Windows Agent in Debug or Info mode to log the raw messages in the windows Event Log

 Use this function with Parse-StompMessage to attempt to match up the Action requests and responses contained within the stomp frames.
 The Microsoft Event log has a character limit so often the log message has an incomplete frame.
-In this case the output will say the frame is too long
+In this case the output will say the frame is too long.

-an example may be to show the Agent command actions starting at the DateTime in variable $Start for a duration of 10 minutes

-Read-Agentlog -StartDate $start -Minutes 10 | Parse-StompMessage | Get-StompActionAck

 ```
 NAME